brandur/sorg/content/drafts/live-reload.md

     in the browser.</figcaption>
 </figure>

-I was never convinced just reading about it -- it doesn't seem like a big deal to just ⌘-`Tab` over to the browser and ⌘-`R` for a refresh -- but the first time you really _try_ it it's hard not to get addicted.
-Its a minor quality of life improvement, but it makes the writing experience much more fluid.
-And where it's good for writing, it's _wonderful_ for design, where it's common to tweak properties one at a time by the hundreds to get everything perfectly lined up.
+It's hard to be convinced just reading about it -- it doesn't seem like a big deal to just ⌘-`Tab` over to the browser and ⌘-`R` for a refresh -- but the first time you try it, it's hard not to get addicted.
+Its a tiny quality of life improvement, but one that makes the writing experience much more fluid.
+And where it's good for writing, it's _wonderful_ for design where it's common to make minor tweaks to CSS properties one at a time by the _hundreds_ to get everything looking exactly right.

-I decided to try and implement the feature and was pleasantly surprised by how easy it turned out to be -- the libraries available for Go for the task turned out to be robust, and were exposing encapsulating complicated implementations as simple APIs.
-Browser-level technologies like WebSockets are now reliable and ubiquitous enough to lend themselves to an easy implementation with minimal fuss -- just basic JavaScript without a heavy build pipeline.
+I decided to write my own implementation of the feature and was pleasantly surprised by how easy it turned out to be.
+The libraries available for Go to use as primitives were robust, and nicely encapsulated complicated implementations into simple APIs.
+Browser-level technologies like WebSockets are now reliable and ubiquitous enough to lend themselves to an easy implementation with minimal fuss -- just a few lines of basic JavaScript.
+No transpiling, no polyfills, no heavy build pipeline, no mess.

-Here's a short tour of the final design.
+Here's a short tour of the design.

-## Watching changes with fsnotify (#fsnotify)
+## Watching for changes with fsnotify (#fsnotify)

 The first piece of the puzzle is knowing when source files change so that we can signal a reload.
-Luckily Go has a great utility for this in [fsnotify][fsnotify] which hooks into operating system primitives and notifies a program over a channel when a change is detected.
-Basic usage looks like this:
+Luckily Go has a great library for this in [fsnotify][fsnotify], which hooks into operating system monitoring primitives and notifies a program over a channel when a change is detected.
+Basic usage is as simple as adding directories to a watcher and listening on a channel:

 ``` go
 watcher, err := fsnotify.NewWatcher()